 I must say, I was afraid for safety – and I was going here alone!
 On our TVs, we have only bad news about this country.
-In Western media, Iran is presented as an evil, aggressive and hostile nation, a treat to the region and the world, same as North Korea… Not to speak about Hollywood productions showing Iranians in the worst possible way.
-The terrible news and images we see in our TVs from wars in Iraq, Syria, or Afghanistan, most Western people associate also with Iran.
+In Western media, Iran is presented as an evil, aggressive and hostile nation, a threat to the region and the world, the same as North Korea… Not to speak about Hollywood productions showing Iranians in the worst possible way.
+The terrible news and images we see on our TVs from wars in Iraq, Syria, or Afghanistan, most Western people associate also with Iran.

 Well, I was among some 20 foreigners that needed Visa on Arrival – and it happened that …nothing happened.
 I mean nothing extraordinary, everyone paid for insurance and visa fees, then within half an hour, we all got our 30 days tourist visas.
 No police interrogation, luggage, or phone checks, it was an easy simple process – as in any average airport.

-I started my journey from Tehran, then I went to several other places.
-Yazd, Bandar Abbas, Qeshm, Shiraz, Isfahan, Caspian Sea towns…After few weeks I discovered (at least in a small part) the land of great diversity, for nature and climate, peoples and languages, local traditions, and gastronomic delights.
+I started my journey in Tehran, then I went to several other places.
+Yazd, Bandar Abbas, Qeshm, Shiraz, Isfahan, Caspian Sea towns…After a few weeks, I discovered (at least in a small part) the land of great diversity, for nature and climate, peoples and languages, local traditions, and gastronomic delights.
 While one can expect professional smiles in hotels or hostels, I was surprised by the sympathy and friendly attitude of so many common people towards me, an obvious foreign traveler.
 Iranians, even those whose English skills are limited, were happy to say “Welcome in Iran” and curious about my opinion of their country, sometimes about life abroad, and, most important, always offering help when seeing me somehow lost or troubled.
 I walked across main capital avenues and small streets of villages, always welcomed by smiles and nice words, on some occasions even invited to their homes for tea, lunch, or dinner.
-In no other country, I enjoyed such attention – and I visited more than 20 countries in Europe and Asia until now.
+In no other country, have I ever enjoyed such attention – and I visited more than 20 countries in Europe and Asia until now.

 Of course, there exist some pickpockets or motorbike thieves, but in my opinion (I saw what goes on in Rome or Naples), where this phenomenon is very limited.
 And of course, some taxi drivers will try to cheat you!
-So – use Snapp, the local Uber)
+So – use Snapp (the local Uber).

 I never had any problem nor heard of typical tourists being bothered by uniformed or other police – one would need to work really hard to merit their attention – rather the opposite, I saw patrol police helping and giving a ride to foreigners.
 I mean “typical” – unless someone comes to Iran to make political activism, take photos where prohibited, or… “incidentally” fly drones over military installations.

 Now, after a month of intensive traveling, I can say that Iran is definitely a very safe, tourist-friendly country.
-I met lots of international tourists who share a positive opinion on Iran, some really astonished by their experience – they expected all kinds of possible troubles – and only good things happened!
-Definitely I want to travel to Iran again; next time I will explore Western Iran.
+I met lots of international tourists who share a positive opinion of Iran, some really astonished by their experience – they expected all kinds of possible troubles – and only good things happened!
+Definitely, I want to travel to Iran again; next time I will explore Western Iran.
 I think honestly it is the greatest long trip I ever made until now!